-pass grade.
-Scenario Knowledge criteria 1 K1 All relevant health, safety and environmental legislation and regulations to ensure a safe working environment for self, team and others.
-K2 How to conduct and review risk assessments using methods relevant to the management and maintenance of the golf course.
-2 K3 The advanced aspects of soil and plant biology in order to produce sustainable playing surfaces.
-K4 How to identify and control weeds, pests, diseases and disorders and their impact on sustainable playing surfaces, legislation and record keeping.
-3 K9 How to design, install and manage drainage and irrigation systems and the importance of water management on the golf course.
-4 K13 The principles of recruitment, appraisal, conflict, teamwork, staff co-ordination, supply chain management, performance management and the development of staff.
-K15 How to plan, lead and record meetings.
-5 K14 The importance of good working relationships, the needs of others and equality and diversity of others in the workplace.
-K19 The importance of personal and professional development of themselves and their team.
+Knowledge Areas Knowledge Criteria Health and Safety K1 All relevant health, safety and environmental A minimum of two questions for each scenario: legislation and regulations to ensure a safe working environment for self, team and others.
+Scenario 1aScenario 1b K2 How to conduct and review risk assessments using methods relevant to the management and Minimum total of questions: 4 maintenance of the golf course.

+Advanced soil and plant biology K3 The advanced aspects of soil and plant biology in A minimum of two questions for each order to produce sustainable playing surfaces. scenario: Scenario 2a K4 How to identify and control weeds, pests, Scenario 2b diseases and disorders and their impact on sustainable playing surfaces, legislation and record Minimum total of questions: 4 keeping.
+Drainage and irrigation systems K9 How to design, install and manage drainage and A minimum of two questions for each scenario: irrigation systems and the importance of water management on the golf course Scenario 3a Scenario 3b Minimum total of questions: 4 Management principles and practice K13 The principles of recruitment, appraisal, conflict, A minimum of two questions for each scenario: teamwork, staff co-ordination, supply chain management, performance management and the development of staff.
+Scenario 4a Scenario 4b K15 Liou to plan, load and record meetings Minimum total of questions: 4 K15 How to plan, lead and record meetings. • K14 The importance of good working relationships Professional development, the team, and equality and diversity K14 The importance of good working relationships, the needs of others and equality and diversity of A minimum of two questions for each scenario: others in the workplace.
+Scenario 5a K19 The importance of personal and professional Scenario 5b development of themselves and their team Minimum total of questions: 4